monkeymademe/picamera2-WebUI/README.md

 - **Camera Control:** Easily configure camera settings such as image rotation, exposure, white balance settings, and meny more.
 - **Capture Photos:** Take photos with a single click and save them to the image gallery.
-- **Image Gallery:** Veiw, delete, and download your images in a simple gallery interface.
+- **Image Gallery:** View, delete, and download your images in a simple gallery interface.

 ## Is this a finished project